 The universities and colleges in the United States attract some of the brightest students from all over the world with their state-of-the-art facilities, advanced research, and stringent academic rigor.
 Before foreign students will be permitted to study in the United States, however, they must first obtain the F-1 visa status.
 The F-1 visa will allow students to remain in the U.S. for the duration of their studies.

-If you plan on attending a college or university in the United States, you need the assistance of an Austin immigration attorney with the William Jang, PLLC, to mitigate any possibility of a procedural error interfering with your plans for your education and your future.
+If you plan on attending a college or university in the United States, you need the assistance of an Austin immigration attorney with the Law Office of William Jang, PLLC, to mitigate any possibility of a procedural error interfering with your plans for your education and your future.